Zerraa/tenacity-tera/content/en/menma-guide/pve-gearing.md

 ---
 title: 3.1 Gearing - PvE
 date: 2022-05-04
-description: How to gear up for PvE in Menma's TERA?
+description: How to gear up for PvE in MT The Dream?
 ---

 <center>